1-(3-Chlorophenyl)-4-(2-phenylethyl)piperazine

-1-(3-Chlorophenyl)-4-(2-phenylethyl)piperazine (3C-PEP) is a designer drug of the piperazine class of chemical substances.
+3C-PEP, also known as 1-(3-chlorophenyl)-4-(2-phenylethyl)piperazine, is a designer drug of the piperazine class of chemical substances.
 3C-PEP is related to meta-cholorophenylpiperazine (mCPP) and phenethylamine which can be thought of as mCPP having a phenylethyl group attached to the nitrogen atom at its 4-position.
 It was first described in 1994 in a patent disclosing a series of piperazine compounds as sigma receptor ligands.
 Later, it was discovered to be a highly potent dopamine reuptake inhibitor.